josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 coverImage: sveltekit-page-transitions.png
 coverWidth: 120
 coverHeight: 63
 excerpt: Transitions, easing, and routing are all baked into SvelteKit.
-This makes utilizing page transitions effects as easy as adding a few lines of layout code.
+This makes utilizing page transition effects in SvelteKit sites and apps as easy as adding just a few lines of code.
 ---

 <script>